Ajanta Caves: Caves of the first period (Satavahana)

-Caves of the later or Vākāṭaka period
+Caves of the later or Vakataka period

 The second phase of construction at the Ajanta Caves site began in the 5th century.
 For a long time it was thought that the later caves were made over an extended period from the 4th to the 7th centuries CE, but in recent decades a series of studies by the leading expert on the caves, Walter M. Spink, have argued that most of the work took place over the very brief period from 460 to 480 CE, during the reign of Hindu Emperor Harishena of the Vākāṭaka dynasty.
 This view has been criticised by some scholars, but is now broadly accepted by most authors of general books on Indian art, for example, Huntington and Harle.

 The second phase is attributed to the theistic Mahāyāna, or Greater Vehicle tradition of Buddhism.
 Caves of the second period are 1–8, 11, 14–29, some possibly extensions of earlier caves.
 Caves 19, 26, and 29 are chaitya-grihas, the rest viharas.
 The most elaborate caves were produced in this period, which included some refurbishing and repainting of the early caves.

 Spink states that it is possible to establish dating for this period with a very high level of precision; a fuller account of his chronology is given below.
 Although debate continues, Spink's ideas are increasingly widely accepted, at least in their broad conclusions.
 The Archaeological Survey of India website still presents the traditional dating: "The second phase of paintings started around 5th–6th centuries A.D. and continued for the next two centuries".